- Dragons: Western dragons can be used to represent very strong or fierce characters, where as eastern dragons are more likely to be wise.

 - Romantic comedies like Knocked Up typically use either the "Beauty and the Beast" trope or the "Cinderella" trope.

 - Pans Labyrinth features a fairy princess reincarnated as a young girl in the Spanish Civil War.
 As she's an avid fairy tale reader, she has little trouble believing in her true destiny.
 There's some amount of in-universe qualities to this as well, notably when Ofelia shows the fairies pictures of what they're 'supposed to' look like in her storybook - and they transform into them to please her.

 - Labyrinth features a quest to rescue someone before the clock strikes twelve - as well as goblins, trolls and fairies.
 Sarah also gets to briefly go to a ball with a Pimped-Out Dress.
 Jareth also warns Hoggle that if Sarah kisses him, he'll turn him into a prince (which is apparently A Fate Worse Than Death in this universe).
 Since Sarah is a lover of fairy tales (her first scene has her essentially LARP-ing in a park), this is pretty justified.

-- The second movie of Hellboy has lots of fairy tale motifs, including fairies, elves and trolls.
+- Hellboy II: The Golden Army has lots of fairy tale motifs, including fairies, elves and trolls.

 - Edward Scissor Hands uses lots of elements of Beauty & the Beast, putting the story from the Beast's perspective.